 These changes remove the need for applicants to formally seek the approval of the relevant authority for an extension past 12 months and also provides a further 12 months (to 24 months) to begin construction from the date a project receives development approval.

-In summary the regulation variations ensure that for applications lodged from 12 November 2020:
+In summary the regulation variations ensure that:

 - a planning or building consent is valid for 24 months